ar51an/raspberrypi-fan-control/README.md

   |Green RPM Signal|Physical Pin 16|

   Fan's PWM signal wire is connected to the RP4 `Physical/Board pin 12 - GPIO/BCM pin 18`.
 This fan-control code uses GPIO 18 as default.
 There are 4 pins on RP4 that support hardware PWM `GPIO 12/13/18/19`.
 If you are going to use a different GPIO pin make sure you change the `PWM_PIN` in `params.conf` with the one you use.
 The green tachometer wire on Noctua fan is used to calculate RPM.
 Connect the fan's RPM signal wire to the RP4 `Physical/Board pin 16 - GPIO/BCM pin 23`.
-By default, tacho output is disabled in the fan-control. (refer to `Points to Note`)
+By default, tacho output is disabled in `params.conf`. (refer to `Points to Note`)

 #
 ### Steps